Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Cavern-Terrace-Lower Terraces-Mammoth Hot Springs

-Begin Day 3 at Mammoth Hot Springs Terraces: A Surreal Encounter with Nature’s Sculpted Masterpiece in Yellowstone
+Begin Day 3 at Mammoth Hot Springs Terraces: Nature’s Sculpted Masterpiece

 This morning, after a hearty breakfast, visit the Upper & Lower Terraces in Mammoth.
 The Lower Terraces are accessible by a wooden boardwalk and a peaceful walk from the hotel.
 What makes these geothermal features different from others in the park are the terraces.
 The boardwalk is a sensory experience in sound, color, and smell.
 The continuous flow of silica-rich water formed these huge travertine terraces.
 Directly above the village on the hillside are the Upper Terraces.
 The one-way road gives another perspective.
 These seething springs give way to an eerie sight.
 Canary Spring is otherworldly with its encased trees all covered in white silica.
 The beautiful views of the Gardiner Mountains as a backdrop.